Got a Job?

 - CompTIA A+ — previously taught almost all of it.

-- Microsoft MSCA — mostly supporting practical exercises, some training.
+- Microsoft MCSA — mostly supporting practical exercises, some training.

 Note that I do not claim to be officially certified in these, but I have covered for other instructors on many occasions.
 I also wrote the scriptable mock exam software for all of these courses.

-Here are a list of reasons why you might want to pick me over the next person:
+Here is a list of reasons why you might want to pick me over the next person:

-I have two good quality (and honest) references from previous employers.
-Please contact me if you would like their details.
+I have at least six good quality (and honest) references, offered by previous employers and colleagues.
+Please contact me if you would like any of their details.

 - An innovator: I can create solutions to problems and not just temporarily fix them.
 If a problem persists on a server, I am likely to be able to create a workaround to automatically monitor and repair the problem.